 Mentorship and Experience

-While Ascent Classical is working directly with people involved in Ridgeview Classical School, Golden View Classical Academy, and Liberty Common Schools.
 The Barney Charter School Initiative brings additional mentorship and experience to the table to help ensure our team is replicating a high-quality school.
-This reduces the risk to Douglas County by providing the Ascent Classical Academy team more guidance and advice to facilitate our implementing a top-notch program and establishing our culture.
-The school will also have a close relationship with Golden View Classical Academy, that will be available to provide mentoring and other support.
+This reduces the risk to Douglas County by providing the Ascent Classical Academy team with more guidance and advice to facilitate our implementing a top-notch program and establishing our culture.
+The school will also have a close relationship with Golden View Classical Academy, which will be available to provide mentoring and other support.

 Teacher Professional Development

-The professional development and support provided by Hillsdale College is conducted at no cost to Ascent Classical Academy.
+The professional development and support provided by Hillsdale College are conducted at no cost to Ascent Classical Academy.